Chart Color Schemes

 The educational profile of Woodgate exceeds national averages, with above-average qualification levels and academic performance metrics

-The area has university qualification rates of 11.3%, significantly lower than the Australian average of 30.4%.
-This indicates a need for targeted educational initiatives.
+The area's university qualification rate is 11.3%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 8.5%, followed by postgraduate qualifications (1.4%) and graduate diplomas (1.4%).
-Vocational credentials are prevalent, with 45.2% of residents aged 15+ holding such qualifications - advanced diplomas at 12.3% and certificates at 32.9%.
+Trade and technical skills are prevalent, with 45.2% of residents aged 15+ holding vocational credentials - advanced diplomas (12.3%) and certificates (32.9%).

 Frequently Asked Questions - Education